utopia-foss/utopia/doc/usage/run/parameter-sweeps.rst

        # Save and close the figure
        save_and_close(out_path, save_kwargs=save_kwargs)

 Perform a Multiverse Run
 ------------------------

-The terminal command to run a multiverse i.e. to do a parameter sweep is:
+The terminal command to "run a multiverse" i.e. to do a parameter sweep is:

 .. code-block:: shell

    $ utopia run MyFancyModel <path_to_run_config> --sweep --plots-cfg <path_to_plot_config>

 If you leave out ``--sweep``\ , utopia will just do a single universe run using the default values you have provided in the run configuration.
 Alternatively, you can add ``perform_sweep: true`` to the top level of your run configuration.
 Again, see ``utopia run --help`` for more information.